klaytn/kips/KIPs/kip-34.md

 `Keystore` is a class that contains encrypted keyring.
 The internally defined value differs depending on the keystore version, see [KIP-3](./kip-3.md).

-In the wallet layer, an interface called `IWallet` is defined, and this interface is an interface of `Wallet` that stores data used when signing a transaction.
+`IWallet` is an interface that contains common functions related to signing a transaction.

 `KeyringContainer` is an "in-memory wallet" class that implements `IWallet` and manages keyring instances.
 It manages the keyring instances based on their addresses.